Farbfetzen/p5js-sketches/sketches/firefly-messages/README.md

 # Firefly Messages

 Particles forming words.
-Inspired by the helpful messages in the game Abe's Oddysee.
+Inspired by the helpful messages in the game "Oddworld: Abe's Oddysee".